What is Crossband Repeat?

 No, you can’t crossband repeat on ordinary mobile VHF radios on the same band.
 Note the word crossband.
 It means the signal is CROSSING OVER TWO BANDS to allow the magic to happen.

 Small mobile radios and possibly some handheld transceivers with crossband repeat functionality are designed to only repeat signals on two different bands.

 You can repeat transmissions on the same band (VHF and UHF frequencies are most common) if you have a powerful special repeater that might be up on a mountain or tall building.
 These robust radios are connected to special duplexers that make the real-time input and output of the transmission, or magic, happen.

 My Yaesu FT-8900R has no trouble retransmitting my UHF 440 Mhz signal out on VHF 145 Mhz, the normal 2-meter frequency.

 Here’s another video showing you how it’s done.

 What Radios Can Cross Band Repeat?

-There’s a good chance ICOM, Kenwood and other modern mobile transceivers can operate in the cross band mode.
-Often it’s buried in the manual and the marketing managers don’t promote it as well as they should
+Many mobile VHF transceiver radios made by Yaesu, ICOM, Kenwood, can operate in the crossband mode.
+Often it’s buried in the manual and the marketing managers don’t promote it as well as they should.

 There are all sorts of situations where you can, and should, cross band repeat.